-- By post — Please write to us at: Scottish Widows Bank, PO Box 12757, 67 Morrison Street, Edinburgh EH3 8YJ.
+- By post — Please write to us at: Scottish Widows Bank, PO Box 883, Leeds LS1 9TY.
 Once you have an account number this should be included in all correspondence, so that we can deal with your request more efficiently.

 - By Internet Banking — You can request Internet Banking by completing the relevant question in your Instant Saver 2 Account application form.
 Alternatively, please call 0345 845 0829 to register.
-Our opening hours are 8am to 6pm Monday to Friday (Wednesday from 10am).
+Lines are open 8am to 6pm Monday to Friday.
 When you call, you’ll need your Instant Saver 2 Account number.
 We’ll also ask you additional questions to verify your identity before setting up your Internet Banking access.